 Beyond the physical realm, there isn’t pain and suffering.
 They’re not grieving us, or no longer being on earth.
 They celebrate because they’re still with us, all around.

 I’m not speaking from a religious place.
 I’m not speaking as someone who is confirming the afterlife or the existence of angels or ghosts.
-I know it must sound like that.
 I’m confirming that I know nothing–about this world or another.
-I’m saying that I want to believe in Heaven.
-I want to believe in their spirits surrounding us.
-I want to believe that because it’s what I felt.
-More than that, I know that I just can’t know everything.
+I know that I just can’t know everything.
 That’s okay.
 It is better to accept that you know nothing.
 That means anything is possible.

 We as humans have this obsession with having the answer.
 If we can’t prove it, it must not be real.
 It’s okay to just not know things, or to admit the possibility of other options.
-It’s so arrogant to think we humans have all the answers–to think this realm, this plane is the only one.
-Of course, it could be, but I feel differently.
+It’s so arrogant to think we have all the answers–to think this realm, this plane is the only one.
+Of course, it could be.
+This could be all we have.

 I don’t think it is.
 My “proof” is the way I felt amongst the trees.
-A little less scientific than some of the other wild claims out there, like the existence of aliens or a parallel universe.
-But this isn’t an academic journal and I’m not a scientist.
+A little less scientific than some of the other claims out there, but this isn’t an academic journal and I’m not a scientist.
 I’m not even trying to convince you that the afterlife exists.
 I can’t convince myself that.